Timurid Empire: Fall

+Babur and the Mughal Empire

+Babur, a Timurid prince exiled from Fergana after repeated conflicts with Shaybani Khan, established a new base at Kabul in 1504 which previously had been under the rule of his uncle Ulugh Beg II (r.
+1461–1502).
+From Kabul, he invaded the declining Delhi Sultanate in 1526, and by the reign of his grandson Akbar, the Mughal Empire was firmly established in South Asia.
+The dynasty Babur founded is commonly known as the Mughal dynasty, although it was directly inherited from the Timurids.
+By the 17th century, the Mughal Empire ruled most of India but eventually declined during the following century.
+The Timurid dynasty finally came to an end when the remaining nominal rule of the Mughals was abolished by the British Empire following the Indian Rebellion of 1857.

 Culture

-Earliest known portrait of Timur, commissioned right after his death in 1405-1409, by his grandson Khalil Sultan.
+Earliest known portrait of Timur, commissioned right after his death in 1405–1409, by his grandson Khalil Sultan.

 Although the Timurids hailed from the Barlas tribe, which was of Turkicized Mongol origin, they converted to Islam, and resided in Turkestan and Khorasan.
 Thus, the Timurid era had a dual character, reflecting both its Turco-Mongol origins and the Persian literary, artistic, and courtly high culture of the dynasty.

 Language

 During the Timurid era, Central Asian society was bifurcated, with the responsibilities of government and rule divided into military and civilian spheres along ethnic lines.
 At least in the early stages, the military was almost exclusively Turco-Mongolian, while the civilian and administrative element was almost exclusively Persian.
 The spoken language shared by all the Turko-Mongolians throughout the area was Chaghatay.
 The political organization hearkened back to the steppe-nomadic system of patronage introduced by Genghis Khan.
 The major language of the period, however, was Persian, the native language of the Tājīk (Persian) component of society and the language of learning acquired by all literate or urban people.
 Timur was already steeped in Persian culture and in most of the territories he incorporated, Persian was the primary language of administration and literary culture.
 Thus the language of the settled "diwan" was Persian, and its scribes had to be thoroughly adept in Persian culture, whatever their ethnic origin.
 Persian became the official state language of the Timurid Empire and served as the language of administration, history, belles lettres, and poetry.
 The Chaghatay language was the native and "home language" of the Timurid family, while Arabic served as the language par excellence of science, philosophy, theology and the religious sciences.